alex-saez/Food_classifer_DL/README.md

 # Food_classifer_DL

 Classify pictures of foods using dataset of 101,000 images of 101 possible food categories.
-Trained model both with Fast.ai and Keras.
+Train CNN model both with Fast.ai and Keras.
 After hardware setup below, run `setup.ipynb` for downloading and prepping dataset.

 ## Setup